For eligibility please scroll down to the relevant item.

 Many UROP research experiences are project based but not all, with some students finding a more comfortable platform in supporting other members of a research group with a variety of research tasks.

-Imperial College undergraduates can also pursue UROP during term-time, and prior to engaging with academic staff they should discuss participation with their personal tutor to ensure that they have considered any impact on their coursework.
+Imperial undergraduates can also pursue UROP on a very much part-time basis during term-time, and prior to engaging with academic staff they should discuss participation with their personal tutor to ensure that they have considered any impact on their coursework.
+The hours per week for a part-time UROP should not be more than 6.

-A registered UROP research experience ensures that participants from within and outside Imperial College are hosted appropriately.
-Specifically, Imperial College students normally undertake a UROP on an extra-curricula basis (i.e. the research experience does not constitute part of their degree programme) and therefore UROP provides the host academic department with the means to administer the research experience, including ensuring that the period the student spends in the research group is insured appropriately.
-For students from outside the College a UROP registered research experience also provides access to student-type services, including an ID card and library access.
+By registering a UROP the host department ensures that a research experience (whether the student participant is from within or outside Imperial College) is hosted appropriately.
+Specifically, Imperial students undertake a UROP on an extra-curricular basis (i.e. the research experience does not constitute part of their degree programme) and therefore UROP provides the host academic department with the light touch means to administer the research experience, including ensuring that the period the student spends in the research group is insured appropriately.
+For students from outside Imperial, a UROP registered research experience also provides access to student-type services, including an ID card and library access.

-Please note that UROP has been developed to be first and foremost on offer to students of Imperial College and as such some supervisors might give priority to their applications over those from students from outside the College.
+Please note that UROP has been developed to be first and foremost on offer to students of Imperial and as such some supervisors might give priority to their applications over those from students from outside the University.

 Guidance for academic staff at Imperial College London on what actions to take when wishing to host a student.
 This weblink (information) is not accessible to students.